 - VaR Limits for several portfolios, such as: Trading Book portfolio, Banking Book portfolio. - Position Limits represents the upper limit admitted for the size of the exposure.
 BCR has specific position limits for foreign exchange risk. - Present Value of a Basis Point (PVBP) limit which is defined for bucket maturities on Trading Book Portfolio.
-Two additional limits have been introduced starting with September 2017: total PVBP and curve PVBP.
 Total PVBP is defined as the sum of all sensitivities per bucket, while the curve limit is the maximum between (i) the absolute value of all negative sensitivities and (ii) all positive sensitivities. - Stop/Loss (S/L) limit is set to stop the loss registered in a transaction.
-BCR has defined S/L limits for total Trading Book Portfolio. - MVoE limit is defined in BCR as a regulatory limit in compliance with NBR Regulation no. 5/2013 on prudential requirements for credit institutions. - NII limit is defined for the change in net interest income over a time horizon of one year due to a parallel shift of the yield curves by +/-200 bp.
+BCR has defined S/L limits for total Trading Book Portfolio. - MVoE limit is defined in BCR as a regulatory limit in compliance with NBR Regulation no. 5/2013 on prudential requirements for credit institutions. - NII limit is defined for the change in net interest income over a time horizon of one year due to a parallel shift of the yield curves by +/-200 bp. - EVE limit for the change in economic value, reported to Tier 1 and Tier 2 capital.